what is it, what are the causes and treatments

 Exposure to irritating or allergy-causing substances (more aggressive soaps)

-“An important risk factor is diabetes”, says urologist André Biondi Ferraz, assistant physician at the Urological Clinic at HU-UFPI.
+“An important risk factor is diabetes”, says urologist André Biondi Ferraz, assistant physician at the Urological Clinic of the HU-UFPI.
 “These diseases often result from a change in the body’s defenses, and such a change favors colonization and infection by pathogens such as Candida albicans.
-In some situations, they will be the first symptom of diabetes, a diagnosis previously unknown to the patient”, adds the specialist.
+In some situations, they will be the first symptom of diabetes, a diagnosis previously unknown by the patient”, completes the specialist.

 Who needs to watch out?